micycle1/PeasyGradients/README.md

 ## Improvements

-* Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* colors, placing them around the edge and interpolating towards the middle)
+* Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* colors, placing them around the edge and interpolating towards the middle).
-* Implement [this](https://www.filterforge.com/wiki/index.php/Spiral_Gradient) type of spiral gradient
+* Implement [this](https://www.filterforge.com/wiki/index.php/Spiral_Gradient) type of spiral gradient.
-* Allow easing functions to be passed in to render methods to affect curve of whole shape, not just between each successive pair of color stops.
+* Allow easing functions to be passed in to render methods to affect the curve of whole spectrum not just the curve between each successive pair of color stops.
+* Add preset color scales (rainbow, warm, cool, etc.) to Palettes.
+* Add gradient [contour plot](https://observablehq.com/@rreusser/locally-scaled-domain-coloring-part-1-contour-plots) overlay feature.
+* Implement the CAM16/CAM16‐UCS Color Appearance Model as a colorspace.